Approximate formula for total cross section for moderately small eikonal function: Introduction

 In potential scattering the eikonal approximation is applied when a scattering angle is small, and energy of incoming particle is much larger than a ``strength'' of an interaction potential~\cite{Moliere}, \cite{Glauber}.
 In quantum field theory the use of the eikonal approximation is justified if

-where $s$, $t$ are Mandelstam variables.
+where $s$, $t$ are the Mandelstam variables.
 In perturbation theory the eikonal representation was studied in \cite{Cheng}.
 It can be derived in the framework of quasipotential approach for small scattering angles and smooth quasipotentials~\cite{Logunov}.
 In the Regge approach \cite{Collins}, the eikonalization corresponds to the summation of contributions of multi-reggeon exchanges.
-The off-shell extension of the Regge-eikonal approach is given in \cite{Petrov}.